Leah Bodine Drake: Early life and education

+Career

 Drake's poems were published in many magazines including the Southern Literary Messenger, The Cornhill Magazine, Weird Tales, Nature, Commonweal, The Arkham Sampler, Country Bard, Wings, Talaria, The Beloit Poetry Journal, The Poetry Chapbook, Silver Star, The New Yorker, The Saturday Evening Post and The Saturday Review.
 She was also a regular contributor to The Atlantic Monthly.
 She received many awards from the Poetry Society of America.

 Drake lived in the Evansville, IndianaTri-State for fifteen years and from 1941 to 1951 was a music and theater critic for the Evansville Courier.
 She was a member of the Vanderburgh Chapter, Daughters of the American Revolution and a board member of the Evansville Philharmonic Orchestra, for which she also edited the monthly newsletter The Baton.

-Her "Ballad of the Jabberwock" won the Stephen Vincent Benet Ballad Contest in 1946 and appeared for the first time in print in the anthology Dark of the Moon, edited by August Derleth, along with seven other fantastic poems by Drake.
+Her "Ballad of the Jabberwock" won the Stephen Vincent Benét Ballad Contest in 1946 and appeared for the first time in print in the anthology Dark of the Moon, edited by August Derleth, along with seven other fantastic poems by Drake.

 Her first book of poetry A Hornbook for Witches: Poems of Fantasy was published in 1950 by Arkham House.
 The jacket material of the book gives her main interests apart from poetry as "collecting books illustrated by Dulac and Arthur Rackham, walking in the woods, Dixieland jazz, the works of C.S.
 Lewis and, as Vice-President of Evansville's Animal Refuge, Inc, "rescuing dogs, cats and horses from what E.E.
 Cummings calls 'manunkind'."
 New York Times reviewer Orville Prescott described Drake as "a poet who writes in conventional rhyme schemes about very unconventional subjects" and noted the influence of Edna St. Vincent Millay on some of her poems.

 She won the $100 Arthur Davison Ficke memorial award for sonnets.
 Her "Precarious Ground" won the Poetry Society's $300 first prize for the "best poem" published in any magazine in the English-speaking world in 1952.

-Drake authored two short stories for Weird Tales as well - "Whisper Water" (May 1953) and "Mop-Head" (Jan 1954).
+Drake authored two short stories for Weird Tales, "Whisper Water" in May 1953 and "Mop-Head" in January 1954.

-Her second collection of poetry was This Tilting Dust (Francestown, NH: Golden Quill Press, 1955), which won her the Borestone Mountain Poetry Award.
+Her second collection of poetry was This Tilting Dust (Francestown, New Hampshire: Golden Quill Press, 1955), which won her the Borestone Mountain Poetry Award.
 She won this award a second time later in her career.
 This Tilting Dust was a Finalist in the National Book Foundation poetry awards for 1957.